 This post is about how to get from Mostar to Blagaj.
-Blagaj is a scenic and cute historic village that also happens to be one of the easiest and most interesting day trips from Mostar.
+Blagaj is a scenic and cute historic village in Southern Bosnia that also happens to be one of the easiest and most interesting day trips from Mostar.

 Mostar is surrounded by karst mountains and Blagaj is among the most beautiful places in Bosnia.
 Unlike some of the other tourist attractions near Mostar, Blagaj does not require your own car.
 A day trip from Mostar to Blagaj could be as cheap as a couple of Euro’s if you take the local bus.